| The September 11 2001 terrorist

 countries have proposed new national identification card systems,

+some involving biometric devices or programmable chips.
 Some have questioned how new, while others have questioned

 how necessary, are the measures that have been fast-tracked